The Perfect Pair Dolphin Trilogy Anti-captivity Book Series

 As most people are now aware, the villain of The Perfect Pair Dolphin Trilogy exposé was a character named Tommy Backhouse (a fictitious name designed to avoid legal problems at the time of publication).

-Tommy Backhouse’s true name was Terry Nutkins, Entam’s then general manager.
-He became a famous 1980s presenter of animal programmes (most notably Animal Magic and The Really Wild Show).
+Tommy Backhouse’s true name was of course Terry Nutkins, Entam’s then general manager.
+He became a famous 1980s presenter of animal programmes (most notably the BBC's Animal Magic and The Really Wild Show).
 He was also known to several charities because of his work with cetaceans and his links to naturalist and author, Gavin Maxwell - just one of the MANY reasons that might explain the UK ceta charities’ stubborn reluctance to support The Perfect Pair Dolphin Trilogy exposé.

 To finish, as the former trainer of all the dolphins mentioned above, I am sorely aware that I cannot undo my wrongs.
 However, I can shine a light on the truth – a truth that has been so long denied to ceta activists globally.